Professor of Music

 While at Yale, Dr. Cochran studied conducting under Marguerite Brooks and Fenno Heath.
 He received further training from Robert Shaw, Sir David Willcocks and from Helmuth Rilling as a master-class conductor at the Oregon Bach Festival, where he directed both the Festival Choir and Orchestra and the Kyoto Bach Choir from Japan.
 Selected as a conducting fellow at the Chorus America/Chicago Symphony Association Conducting Workshop, he led the Civic Orchestra of Chicago and members of the Chicago Symphony Chorus under the tutelage of Stephen Cleobury, Fiora Contino and Gustav Meier.

 Studies in composition, orchestration and arranging were taken with Maury Yeston, Willie Ruff, Gerald Moshell, and Fenno Heath.
-Dr. Cochran's choral and orchestral arrangements are published with the E. C. Schirmer Music Company (Boston).
+Dr. Cochran's choral and orchestral arrangements are published with the E. C. Schirmer Music Company and Morningstar Music Publishers.

-In 1992, Dr. Cochran accepted the position of Artistic Director and Conductor of the Anchorage Concert Chorus.
-During his tenure, the Concert Chorus has collaborated with all of the major arts organization in Anchorage as well as with various orchestras from both the "lower 48" and abroad, including the National Symphony (USA), the Academy of Oxford Orchestra (England), the Moscow and St. Petersburg State Philharmonic Orchestras (Russia) and the Karlovy Vary Symphonic Orchestra (Czech Republic).
-The Chorus also has had the privilege of sharing the stage with a range of "celebrity" artists that have included Jerome Hines, Judy Collins and the Chieftains.
+In addition to his work at UAA, Dr. Cochran is the artistic director and conductor of the Anchorage Concert Chorus.
+During his tenure, the Concert Chorus has collaborated with all the major arts organization in Anchorage as well as with various orchestras from both the “lower 48” and abroad, including the National Symphony (USA), the Academy of Oxford Orchestra (England), the Moscow and St. Petersburg State Philharmonic Orchestras (Russia), the Karlovy Vary Symphonic Orchestra (Czech Republic) and the Orchestra Filarmonica dei Navigli (Italy).
+The Chorus also has had the privilege of sharing the stage with a range of “celebrity” artists that have included Jerome Hines, Judy Collins, the Pointer Sisters and the Chieftains.